+L.Zani

-L.Zani Aix Marseille Université, CNRS/IN2P3, CPPM, 13288 Marseille, France
+Aix Marseille Université, CNRS/IN2P3, CPPM, 13288 Marseille, France

 The possibility of dark sectors weakly coupling to Standard Model particles through new light mediators is explored at the Belle II experiment.
-As few interactions are allowed by SM symmetries, new vector and scalar bosons, as well as pseudoscalar particles with masses in the MeV-GeV range can be searched at Belle II with a unique or world-leading reach.
-The first searches for ALPs and invisibly decaying Z' bosons performed on the 500 pb-1 data collected during 2018 are presented, along with the prospects for further analyses and updates on the larger data set.
+As few interactions are allowed by SM symmetries, new vector and scalar bosons, as well as pseudo-scalar particles with masses in the MeV-GeV range can be searched at Belle II with a unique or world-leading reach.
+The first results on 2018 and 2019 data are here presented, along with the prospects for further analyses on the larger data set.